NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 Most occupancy assumptions are based on the number of bedrooms, while the number of residents is solely used to determine heat gains from the occupants themselves.
 Note that a walkout basement should be included in ``NumberofConditionedFloorsAboveGrade``.

-If ``NumberofBathrooms`` is not provided, it is calculated using the following equation.
-The equation is from the `Building America House Simulation Protocols <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.
+If ``NumberofBathrooms`` is not provided, it is calculated using the following equation based on the `Building America House Simulation Protocols <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.

 .. math:: NumberofBathrooms = \frac{NumberofBedrooms}{2} + 0.5